 It could be easy to visit Huntercombe Golf Club and walk away happy that you have seen the pots and rode the ride of the rollercoaster greens.

 However, Willie Park Jr's use of blindness and visual deception is why I think the course excels and has kept its allure 120 years on.
 On the 1st, you can see the flag, the pin but not the hole.
 The 2nd hole plays downhill but the green and its surface are obscured first by the crest of the hill and then the front edge of the green.
 The same is true of the 3rd and 4th and so the story goes.

 Small rises in elevation in front of the green create the right amount of blindness.
-It is what Tom Simpson held in high regard about the Old Course and its on full display here.
-Blindness - clear as day.
+It is what Tom Simpson held in high regard about the Old Course and it's on full display here... blindness - seen clear as day.

 The other clever bit of trickery is visual deception.
 Often times a hazard is not fully appreciated until you walk up on it.
 What appears to be a clump of gorse ends up being a pit of despair.
 On the first hole, you encounter the phenomena and it takes a while to pick up on it.
-Once you see what isn't there you start to understand what is.
-It is clever and cerebral.
+Once you see what isn't there you start to understand what is, both very clever and cerebral.